Jithendiran/OS-explo/electronics.md

 [SR Latch](https://youtu.be/KM0DdEaY5sY)

 [D Latch](https://youtu.be/peCh_859q7Q)

+## Timings

+### Rise time
+* Voltage won't would jump from 0V to 5V instantly, it will increase gradually(think of it like filling a tiny bucket with water)

+### Settling Time
+* Settling Time  is the total time it takes for a signal to not just reach its destination, but to stop "shaking" and stay within a steady, usable range.

+* While Rise Time tells you how fast a signal jumps from 0 to 1, Settling Time tells you how long you have to wait before that "1" is stable enough to trust.

+* Settling Time must be finished before your Setup Time window begins

+### Setup Time
+* The minimum amount of time the data signal must be stable before the clock edge arrives.

+### Hold Time
+* The minimum amount of time the data signal must remain stable after the clock edge has passed.
+This ensures the internal latches have fully captured the value.

+### Fall time
+* The counterpart to rise time; it is the time taken to transition from high to low (think of it like draining a tiny bucket)

+### Propagation Delay

+Electricity moves at nearly the speed of light, but transistors take time to "charge up" and flip.
+This tiny pause—often just a few nanoseconds ($10^{-9}$ seconds) is called Propagation Delay.

+Why it matters: If you have 100 gates in a row, the delay adds up.
+You cannot ask for the answer until the electricity has had enough time to "propagate" through all 100 gates.

 ## Clock
 A clock signal is a voltage that oscillates between 0 (Low) and 1 (High) at a constant frequency.